This hearty red lentil stew can be as thick or thin as you like it. It can easily be made vegan, but no matter how you make it, it’s totally delish!

 - 1 cup chopped, fresh tomatoes

-- 1 cup peeled and sliced thin carrots
+- 1 cup peeled and sliced carrots (sliced thin)

 - 1 tbsp. oil (I used coconut oil)

-- 5 small white potatoes, diced into 1/2 inch cubes or smaller
+- 5 small white potatoes (diced tinto ½ inch cubes or smaller)

 - 1 tbsp. garlic powder (OR 6 cloves finely chopped garlic)